Join us on Saturday, April 29th, 2017

 Carousel conservators help us preserve this local treasure by performing condition assessments and routine maintenance every two years.
-This year's conservation efforts, which took place October 7-14, were supported by the Heritage Montgomery Tourism Alliance of Montgomery County (Heritage Montgomery), a nonprofit organization dedicated to helping Montgomery County use its heritage to develop tourism while protecting and promoting its cultural, historical, and natural resources.
+Last year's conservation efforts, which took place October 7-14, were supported by the Heritage Montgomery Tourism Alliance of Montgomery County (Heritage Montgomery), a nonprofit organization dedicated to helping Montgomery County use its heritage to develop tourism while protecting and promoting its cultural, historical, and natural resources.

 This project has been financed in part with funds from Heritage Montgomery and Montgomery County Government.